harxhiitt/Bank-loan-Data-Analysis-using-Sql-and-PowerBI/README.md

 # Bank_Loan_Project
 Finance Domain | Bank Loan Analysis using SQL AND PowerBI

-This repository contains the code and documentation for the Customized Bank Loan Report project.
-Below you'll find the domain knowledge in `domain_knowledge.md`, problem statement in `problem_statement.md` and an overview of the solution implemented using SQL and Power BI.

 ## Domain Knowledge

 To read the domain knowledge, please refer to  [![Domain Knowledge](https://img.shields.io/badge/Domain%20Knowledge-blue)](domain_knowledge.md)